brettkromkamp/contextualise/README.rst

 Final Words
 -----------
-I hope you enjoy using Contextualise as much as I enjoy developing it and I genuinely hope that Contextualise can help you to improve your thinking process.
+I hope you enjoy using Contextualise as much as I enjoy developing it.
+What's more,  I also  genuinely hope that Contextualise can help you to improve your thinking process.
 If you have any suggestions, questions or critique with regards to Contextualise, I would love to hear from you.

 .. epigraph::
    *I will see you again, in the place where no shadows fall*.